 TIPS FOR LEADERS

-By signing up for the course, participants are agreeing to the commitment under "course description."
+By signing up for the course, participants are agreeing to the commitments under "course description."
 Point out the course requirements and procedure at sign-up.
-Emphasize the instruction not to read ahead but to complete each exercise before moving to the next.
-Participants may use the instructor's lesson sets only after that session.

-Make sure participants have the first lesson at least one week prior to the first session.
+Distribute the first lesson at least one week prior to that session.

 Prompt participation in meetings by asking questions and assigning different participants passages to read aloud or parts to lead in class participation.
 Leaders should work through each lesson themselves before going through the instructor's materials.
-The ultimate goal is not only that each participant have a clear understanding of the heart of the Bible, but that each be able to lead others (friends, family, etc.) along the same path of discovery.
+The ultimate goal is not only that each participant gain a clear understanding of the heart of the Bible and develop a disciplined approach in using it [good Bible study habits], but that each be able to lead others (friends, family, etc.) along the same path of discovery.

-Each lesson ends with recommended reading, listening, or watching.
-Some of these could be used to build additional group meetings/discussions around.
-Though it naturally falls to the leader to set up and structure these additional sessions.
+Each session ends with recommended reading, listening, or watching.
+Some of these could be used to build additional group meetings/discussions around, though it naturally falls to the leader to set up and structure these additional sessions.

 THE KEY TO THE BIBLE, INSTRUCTOR - 1st SESSION